 Since I had been forth on the list, I was seated at a table right next to the stage.
 Together with the lovely couple from Michigan that I had met while waiting in line.
 The fourth seat stayed empty.

-I was getting my camera ready for the show, fumbling, and cleaning and as I looked up, the fourth seat had been taken by a gentleman in board shorts and crocks and a very colorful t-shirt.
+I was getting my camera ready for the show, fumbling, and cleaning.
+As I looked up, a gentleman in board shorts, crocks, and a very colorful t-shirt was sitting on the fourth seat.

 He gave us a bright smile before studying the café’s menu through a middle-sized magnifying glass.
 Wow, that was strange – some people’s eyes seem to be much weaker than mine – while I need someone choosing from the menu for me when I forget my reading glasses, I’m still quite far from needing a magnifying glass.